Ziriksi/Ziriksi/README.md

 Im ziriksi

 # Bio
 I’m a 15 year old femboy from Texas.
 I play video games, mostly Geometry Dash.
-I’m also into video game programming.
+I’m also into video game programming, though I’m rather inexperienced.
 I know JavaScript and I’m planning to learn C++ when I feel like it.
 I haven’t made any big games yet but I have a few ideas for an RPG, not 100% sure if I’ll actually be able to produce it though.

 # Socials
 - Youtube: [Link](https://youtube.com/ziriksi)